EnrikosIossifidis/Thesis/README.md

 * An overview of all used packages and imports are listed in listofimports.py.

 ### Executing programs
 Examples of how to run codes involving *args*, with root in the *code* folder.
+Note that the results are saved in the results/test folder.
+The large datasets with random X and computed SRVs are already saved in each results' folder.

 * First, download the whole folder and unzip *zippedsrvs* in the folder *results/sudokus*.

 * How to run *run_sudokus.py*: